-The annual rate of tax write-off for industrial and agricultural buildings as well as buildings for banks and insurance companies is 3 percent on a straight-line basis, provided that a minimum of 80 percent of the building is used for business operations.
-If less than 80 percent of the building is used for business operations, the annual rate of depreciation decreases to 2 percent for industrial and agricultural buildings or to 2.5 percent for banks and insurance companies.
+Before 2016, the annual rate of tax write-off for industrial and agricultural buildings, as well as buildings for banks and insurance companies, was 3 percent on a straight-line basis, provided that a minimum of 80 percent of the building was used for business operations.
+If less than 80 percent were so used, the depreciation rate decreases to 2 percent for industrial and agricultural buildings and to 2.5 percent for banks and insurance companies.

 Value added tax

 Austria levies valued added tax (VAT) at a rate of 20 percent.
-For the transfer of certain assets, a reduced rate of 10 percent or tax exemptions may be available.
+For the transfer of certain assets, a reduced rate of 13 or 10 percent or tax exemptions may be available.
 For example, the transfer of shares is exempt from VAT.
-Certain reorganizations covered by the Reorganization Tax Act (RTA) are deemed to be non-taxable for VAT purposes.
+Certain reorganizations covered by the Reorganization Tax Act of 1992 (RTA) are deemed to be non-taxable for VAT purposes.

 There are no specific rules for the transfer of a whole business.
 The VAT base is calculated based on the purchase price plus transferred liabilities, less tax-exempt or non-taxable items.

 Stamp taxes on certain documents and transactions are levied when there are contracts or documents effecting the transaction from an Austrian stamp tax point of view.
-From 2011 onwards, loan agreements and credit facilities do not trigger stamp tax.
-A contract relating to an asset deal as such is generally not subject to stamp tax, but the detailed written documentation regarding the transfer of certain assets and liabilities could trigger stamp tax. the liability for stamp tax can often be avoided by careful structuring of documentation.
+As of 2011, loan agreements and credit facilities do not trigger stamp tax.
+A contract relating to an asset deal as such is generally not subject to stamp tax, but the detailed written documentation regarding the transfer of certain assets and liabilities could trigger stamp tax.
+The liability for stamp tax can often be avoided by careful structuring of documentation.

-Transfers of Austrian land and buildings are subject to Austrian real estate transfer tax (RETT).
+Transfers of Austrian land and buildings are subject to RETT.
 The rate is 3.5 percent plus a 1.1 percent court registration fee.

 Purchase of shares

-Although the purchase price for shares usually reflects the fair value of the target’s net assets (including goodwill), the purchase price has to be accounted for as the acquisition cost of the shares, and is, therefore, generally not depreciable.
+Although the purchase price for shares usually reflects the fair value of the target’s net assets (including goodwill), the purchase price has to be accounted for as the acquisition cost of the shares, so it is generally not depreciable.

-The tax treatment of capital gains from the transfer of shares in a corporation depends, according to the Austrian Income Tax Act and the Austrian Corporate Income Tax Act, on the vendor’s tax status.
+According to the Austrian Income Tax Act and the Austrian Corporate Income Tax Act, the tax treatment of capital gains from the transfer of shares in a corporation depends on the vendor’s tax status.

 - Corporations: Capital gains from the transfer of participations in Austrian corporations are taxable at the level of an Austrian corporate seller.
 For a foreign seller, treaty protection can often be obtained under an applicable double tax treaty.
 For participations in foreign corporations, the participation exemption provides for a tax exemption if certain conditions are met.

 - Individuals: Capital gains from the disposal of shares qualify as taxable income.
-The tax rate is reduced to 25 percent but there is the possibility to apply for the regular tax rate (from 0 to 50 percent).
-As of 1 April 2012, minority shares (amounting to less than 1 percent within the previous 5 years) cannot be sold without attracting income taxes.
-Shares sold before 1 April 2012 may be subject to taxation of up to 50 percent if the speculation period has not elapsed.
+The tax rate is increased from to 27.5 percent (from 25 percent) but there is the possibility to apply for the regular tax rate (from 0 to 55 percent).

 Tax indemnities and warranties